 |80mm x 80mm||60gsm||75um||59m||$0.700||$0.01186|

 |80mm x 80mm||65gsm||80um||55m||$0.680||$0.01236|

-The low-quality thermal paper has poor coating work on thermal paper surface, that will lead to a blurry print-out image.
+The low-quality thermal paper has poor coating work on thermal paper surface, which will lead to a blurry print-out image.
 When your customers get the receipt, the receipt is not readable.
 Besides that, low quality thermal paper always has a low sensitivity.
 Paper sensitivity is a significant factor when selecting a thermal paper for your application.
 The sensitivity of a thermal paper refers to the degree to which it reacts to heat (energy).
 A high sensitivity product will create a better image than a low sensitivity product when given less heat or energy.

-Using the low-quality thermal paper will also be harmful to your printer head, that will lead the printer machine life much shorter.
+Using the low-quality thermal paper will also be harmful to your printer head, which will lead the printer machine life much shorter.
 Buying low-quality thermal paper seems to save money, but you are paying much more in the long run.

 When you buy the thermal paper roll products, our advice for you is: always buy the paper rolls from the renowned supplier and ask to get samples from your supplier before you make any purchase.
 In this way can you make sure you are getting what you are paying for.